 According to GDPR, the Data Controller “determines the purposes and means of processing personal data.”
 By setting up a Solverboard instance, your organisation has made the decision to collect personal data on its invited users for its own business or organisational purposes, and is therefore the Data Controller.

 By providing the software, Solverlink (the company that runs Solverboard) processes the data on behalf of your organisation, and is therefore the Data Processor.

 What do I or my organisation have to do?

 - We recommend that you assign a Privacy Manager to deal with data protection requests and issues.
-As Organisational Administrator, you are the default Privacy Manager, but you can assign this to someone else in your organisation in the Settings of your Solverboard instance.
+As Platform Owner, you are the default Privacy Manager, but you can assign this to someone else in your organisation in the Settings of your Solverboard instance.

 What does the Privacy Manager do?

 Some of the changes your users have the right to make to their personal data can be done automatically.
 Others require us to make manual changes or provide anonymised data such as logs.
 Users will send these requests to your organisation’s Privacy Manager via the Privacy Centre.
 The Privacy Manager must collect them and liaise with us to ensure that they are actioned by contacting Solverboard’s Privacy Manager email@example.com.

 Under GDPR individuals have a specific set of rights regarding their data: